 He trained and worked at London’s leading family law firm prior to returning home to Manchester in 2007.
 He joined Pannone to work with the renowned Beth Wilkins before moving to JMW in November 2011 and becoming a Partner.
 Together with Sam Hall, James founded Hall Brown in April 2016.
 Within two and a half years the firm had been ranked in Tier 1 of Legal 500 and one of the countries Best Law Firms by The Times newspaper.

 He prides himself on his accessible, no-nonsense approach.
 He is a robust and thorough advocate for his clients and is not afraid to be firm when required.
 However, as Chambers and Partners guide acknowledges, “he thinks creatively about solutions,” to bring his clients resolution as swiftly and painlessly as possible.

-He is a regular contributor to both print and broadcast media including News at 10, Channel 4 news, ITV news, The Today Programme, World at 1, BBC Radio 4, BBC Radio 5 live, Radio Manchester, LBC radio, the Daily Telegraph, Independent, Financial Times, Daily Mail and Guardian.
+He is a regular contributor to both print and broadcast media including BBC Breakfast, News at 10, Channel 4 news, ITV news, the Victoria Derbyshire show, The Today Programme, World at 1, BBC Radio 4, BBC Radio 5 live, Radio Manchester, LBC radio, the Daily Telegraph, Independent, Financial Times, Daily Mail and Guardian.

 He has also written for various legal publications including The Solicitor’s Gazette, Family Law, LexisNexis and Family Law Week.
 James also lectures to other lawyers and professionals and has spoken at The College of Law and Manchester Law Society.